boozallen/sdp-docs/pages/getting-started/index.rst

 .. note::

-    Because one of the goals of this guide is to cover *how* the SDP is set up, we intentionally avoid some certain shortcuts.
+    Because one of the goals of this guide is to cover *how* the SDP is set up, we intentionally avoid some shortcuts.
 A quick-start guide will be made available in the future.

 =============